jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 # Tweet Activated Crypto Trader

 ## Updates
-### March 12th 2021 - New coin listings from coinbase, coinbasepro and binance successfully traded +25%.
+### March 13th 2021 - New coin listings from coinbase, coinbasepro and binance successfully traded +25%.
+Works when BNB is in binance account to take fees.
 Fixed issue with trading single coin pair with btc in twitter_binance.py

 Buy amount now requested in $ and dynamically adjusted to valid crypto amount based on latest exchange rate.
 (Mar 9th)